dhansonTechtonic/database-mongoDB-phase/LessonPlan.md

 ## Overview
 - [ ] **Provide a general overview of the new topic/concept**

-Express is a fast, unopinionated, minimalist web framework for Node.js. postgresql is a cross-platform document-oriented database program.
-Classified as a NoSQL database program, postgresql uses JSON-like documents with schema. postgresql is developed by postgresql Inc. and licensed under the Server Side Public License (SSPL).
-Axios is a promise based HTTP client for the browser and Node.js.
+Mongoose is elegant MongoDB object modeling for Node.js.
+MongoDB is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
+No database is more productive to use.

 - [ ] **Explain what students can expect during this learning session**

-Students can expect to be guided through starting to build a full stack application using these technologies and then will be making a movie database on top of this.
+Students can expect to be guided through building a backend using these technologies.

 - [ ] **Refer to the resources below to think through your lesson**